 Training will be provided through a 15-hour program:

-- lessons on birds and botany
+- Birds and botany

-- how to safely handle educational owls.
+- How to safely handle educational owls.